magnatronus/magnium/README.md

 ## History

+### 1.2.2
+Bug fix- any aux files in the following dirs (i18n, platform, plugins, modules) were getting copied to the wrong destination

 ### 1.2.1
 The theming in the build has been updated.
 Rather than just a theme.js file in the theme dir (or whatever name you have given the theme), the build now looks for a **theme directory**.
 If the specified directory exists it checks, as before for a theme.js file, but it now also re-checks for both theme based aux and misc files.
 This enables the beginning of a build based white labelling solution for theme related tiapp.xml, DefaultIcon.png and other asset files to be related to a specific theme build.